gardenlinux/gardenlinux/docs/tutorials/cloud/first-boot-azure.md

 Garden Linux provides pre-built images for Azure via an Azure Community Gallery.
 Start by selecting an appropriate image for your deployment.

 :::tip
-For a comprehensive overview of all image acquisition methods across platforms, see [Getting Images](/how-to/getting-images).
+For a complete overview of all image acquisition methods across platforms, see [Getting Images](/how-to/getting-images).
 :::

 :::warning